Severe Thunderstorm Warning issued for Wichita by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Wichita by NWS

-Effective: 2021-08-07 18:10:00 CDT Expires: 2021-08-07 19:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-07 17:35:00 CDT Expires: 2021-08-07 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Wichita The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Southern Wichita County in west central Kansas * Until 745 PM CDT. * At 610 PM CDT, a severe thunderstorm was located 9 miles southeast of Tribune, moving east at 25 mph.
-HAZARD...Half dollar size hail.
-SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected. * This severe thunderstorm will remain over mainly rural areas of southern Wichita County, including the following locations Lydia.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+Target Area: Wichita A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR CENTRAL WICHITA COUNTY At 535 PM CDT, a severe thunderstorm was located near Leoti, moving east at 30 mph.
+HAZARD...Golf ball size hail and 60 mph wind gusts.
+SOURCE...Public in Selkirk.
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Leoti, Marienthal and Selkirk.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...OBSERVED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0